 Garden Tomb – History and Background

 The popular evangelical choice, The Garden Tomb is a beautiful spot.
-Relatively recently discovered, in comparison to the ancient church, this location was discovered by in 1842.
-It was first spotted by Greek landowners looking for water.
-BRITISH GENERAL
+Relatively recently discovered, in comparison to the ancient church, this location was discovered by a British General in 1842.
+But it was first spotted by Greek landowners looking for water.

 Doubts Regarding the Holy Sepulchre